 Adrienne Rubin – Cantor, Expert in non-profit management, believes in the power of teaching B’nei Mitzvah using their Cantor’s own Voice.

 Ben Snitkoff – Intellectual Property Licensing Attorney.
 Patent Attorney.
 Corporate Lawyer.

 Rabbi Jeremy Wieder – Rosh Yeshiva at the Rabbi Isaac Elchanan Theological Seminary of Yeshiva University.
 Specialty teaching Torah, Haftorah, and 5-scrolls readings, in both Ashkenazi and Sephardic pronunciations.

 MIT Enterprise Forum Selects Singing Torah Inc. for its incubator in 2017-2018.

 Venture Capital firms seek to apply our core patented technology to broad markets.

 Singing Torah and its Founders

-Founder and Executive Director Jonathan Stiebel grew up with a dual interest in Judaism and technology.
-He was one of the early employees of Oracle and worked with Larry Ellison in the 1980s.
-While he entered the high-tech industry, Jonathan studied for his Bar Mitzvah in California.
-His tutor was tone deaf so Jonathan became fluent in Hebrew but could not chant.
+Founder and Executive Director Yoni Shtiebel grew up with a dual interest in Judaism and technology.
+He was one of the early employees of Oracle and worked with Larry Ellison.
+While he entered the high-tech industry, Yoni studied for his Bar Mitzvah in California.
+His tutor was tone deaf so Yoni became fluent in Hebrew but could not chant.